nice-digital/nice-design-system/components/nds-breadcrumbs/README.md

 ###### children

-- Type: `string`
+- Type: `React.ReactNode`

-The text of the breadcrumb
+The text of the breadcrumb.
+Can accept any valid React node, but should be limited to a string to conform with the design system.

 ### SCSS